 Although not every birth injury has its root from medical negligence or malpractice, unfortunately, a majority of these cases could have been avoided with cautious medical care.
 A recent survey carried out by the Center for Disease Control and Prevention comprised a detailed list of the most popular types of birth injuries.
-If you have been in a birth injury, you can call on an Austin Birth Accident Lawyer to point road in the right direction regarding finding justice.
+If you have been in a birth injury, you can call on a birth accident lawyer to point you in the right direction regarding finding justice.
 Here are some common birth injuries:

 Brachial Palsy Injuries